-As part of our Commitment to Racial Equity and in light of the racial justice awakening in this country, Funders Together is sharing statements, articles, and other resources that highlight the voices of Black leaders in the fields of philanthropy, homelessness, and intersecting systems.
-While it’s important for white leaders to speak up, we can further our commitments to racial equity by listening to, learning from, and incorporating the recommendations of Black leadership into not only our grantmaking but also into the structures of our organizations.
+As part of our Commitment to Racial Equity and Strategic Framework, Funders Together is sharing statements, articles, and other resources that highlight the voices of Black, Indigenous, and other leaders of color in the fields of philanthropy, homelessness, and intersecting systems.
+While it’s important for white leaders to speak up, we can further our commitments to racial equity by listening to, learning from, and incorporating the recommendations of BIPOC leadership into not only our grantmaking but also into the structures of our organizations.

-Funders Together features these statements in bi-monthly emails.
-To be added to that mailing list, please email Lauren Samblanet at firstname.lastname@example.org.
+Funders Together features these statements in quarterly emails.
+To be added to that mailing list, please email Lauren Bennett at [email protected].
 These emails are only available for members of Funders Together, private funders, United Ways, corporate giving programs, and philanthropy-serving organizations.

 This page will be continually updated to include each statement that we highlight.